SlimBeji/Fullstack/backend-axum/README.md

 ## 📌 Notes

 -   The idiomatic way in **Rust** is to have integration tests in a `/tests` folder next to the `/src` and have unit tests in the same file as the code tested but in order to keep the same foler structure as the other backends, a `/tests` folder containing all tests was placed inside the `/src` folder.
+-   In Rust, `lib` is a special name userved for library crates.
+To keep a similar folder structure and avoid collision with this special name, we will be using `lib_` instead;